agusmakmun/Some-Examples-of-Simple-Python-Script/Django/rating/rating-system.md

-> This is sample rating system used module from `django-updown` (https://github.com/weluse/django-updown/), and with ajax method.
+> This is sample rating system use module from `django-updown` (https://github.com/weluse/django-updown/), and with ajax method.

 ##### 1. Install the module